 Tip: You can also press roses in a flower press like this one.

-a rose pressed in between book pages.
+A rose pressed in between book pages.

 Method 4: Drying Roses in your Microwave Oven